bradbell/xrst/test_rst/toml_file.rst

 The value corresponding to this key is list of a strings.
 Each string contains a newline separated list of words.
 Leading and trailing white space is not part of each word.
-These special words are not considered spelling errors this entire project.
+These special words are not considered spelling errors for the entire project.
 Special words, for a particular page, are specified using the :ref:`spell command<spell_cmd>`.
 The default value for this key is

 .. literalinclude:: ../xrst/get_toml_dict.py
-   :lines: 103-103
+   :lines: 105-105
    :language: toml

 .. _toml_file@project_dictionary@Example: